Cronista Rey de Armas

 The Cronista Rey de Armas (Chronicler King of Arms) in the Kingdoms of Spain was a civil servant who had the authority to grant armorial bearings.
 Currently this is no longer an office in Spain.
 The office of the King of Arms in Spain originated from those of the heralds (heraldos).

-History

 In the early days of heraldry; anyone could bear arms, which led to disputes between individuals and families.
 These disputes were originally settled by the king, in the case of a dispute between nobles, or by a lower ranked official when the dispute involved non-nobles.
 Eventually, the task of settling these disputes was passed on to officers called heralds who were originally responsible for setting up tournaments and carrying messages between nobles.

-Origin

 The Spanish Cronista de Armas heraldic office dates back to the 16th century.
 Prior to that, heralds were usually named after provinces and non-capital cities, whilst reyes de armas were named after the Spanish kingdoms.
 Various chroniclers of arms were named for Spain, Castile, León, Frechas, Seville, Córdoba, Murcia, Granada (created in 1496 to honor the reunification of Spain), Estella, Viana, Navarre, Catalonia, Sicily, Aragon, Naples, Toledo, Valencia and Majorca.

-Imperial heraldry under Charles I (Charles V)

-During the reign of Charles V (I of Spain), the Cronista Rey de Armas (Chronicler King of Arms) and other heraldic officers were not always native to kingdoms within the Iberian Peninsula.
-The imperial court included officials from various realms, such as Castile, Aragon, Burgundy, Flanders, Austria, and the Holy Roman Empire.
-As a result, the origins and allegiances of these chroniclers were often linked to the broader Habsburg dominions rather than exclusively to the Iberian Peninsula.
-For example, in 1555, Juan de Medrano held the distinct title of Castilla y Inglaterra Rey de Armas (King of Arms of Castile and England) under the reign of Charles V, Holy Roman Emperor.

-Judicial Functions and Lineage Registration

 While these appointments were not hereditary, at least fifteen Spanish families produced more than one herald each in the past 500 years (compared to about the same number for England, Scotland and Ireland collectively).
 The Spanish Cronistas had judicial powers in matters of noble titles.
 They also served as a registration office for pedigrees and grants of arms.